HugoNayl/CNNFramework/README.md

 ### Highlights
 - **Optimized Computations:** Used dot products where applicable to enhance computational speed.
 - **Tested with LeNet-5:** Successfully implemented the LeNet-5 architecture to validate the framework.
+Tested on MNIST dataset with preprocessing (96.5% Accuracy).
 Minor adjustments may be required to implement other CNN architectures.

 ### Download
 [Link to download the trained test model](To add)